2023 Lamborghini Super Trofeo North America

-The 2023 Lamborghini Super Trofeo North America is the eleventh season of Lamborghini Super Trofeo North America.
+The 2023 Lamborghini Super Trofeo North America was the eleventh season of Lamborghini Super Trofeo North America.
 The season began on May 12 at Laguna Seca and concluded on November 17 with the World Final at Vallelunga, featuring six rounds.

+The No. 1 car of Wayne Taylor Racing with Andretti Autosport, driven by Danny Formal and Kyle Marcelli won in the championship in the Pro class.